 Eleven Democratic senators urged Obama to make a final decision on whether to approve TransCanada Corp's Keystone.» Read More

-WASHINGTON— The U.S. government says a former BP employee who was a coordinator during the 2010 oil spill in the Gulf of Mexico has settled federal charges of using confidential information on the seriousness of the spill to profit illegally from trading in BP stock.
+WASHINGTON— A former BP employee who was a coordinator during the 2010 oil spill in the Gulf of Mexico has agreed to settle federal charges of using confidential information on the seriousness of the spill to profit illegally from trading in BP stock.

 WASHINGTON— President Barack Obama's full-throated defense of his health care overhaul seems perfectly timed for Democrats who want their party to embrace the law more enthusiastically.
 At a White House news conference Thursday, Obama noted that health insurance enrollments under the new law are higher than expected, and costs are lower.